Seeing through Light and Darkness: Sensor-Physics Grounded Deblurring HDR NeRF from Single-Exposure Images and Events: Experiments

 \section{Experiments}

-Since EvHDR-NeRF~\cite{Evhdr-NeRF} has not released its datasets, we construct both synthetic and real datasets for the task of HDR novel view synthesis from single-exposure blurry LDR images and corresponding events.
+Since EvHDR-NeRF~\cite{Evhdr-NeRF} has not released its datasets, we construct both synthetic and real datasets for the deblurring HDR NVS task from single-exposure blurry LDR images and corresponding events.
 We also adopt the public Real-World-Challenge dataset~\cite{e3nerf} with challenging blurry ERGB input and GT sharp test images to evaluate the deblurring effect of See-NeRF.
 Due to space limitations, we only briefly describe the collected dataset here and provide further dataset generation and experimental details in the Secs.
 B, C, and D of the supplementary materials.